leninepestana/InheritanceExercise7/README.md

 # InheritanceExercise7

-Working with Polymorphism
+## Working with Polymorphism

 ### Abstract methods

-A method without body (no implementation) is known as abstract method.
+A method without body (no implementation) is known as `abstract method`.
 A method must always be declared in an abstract class, or in other words you can say that if a class has an abstract method, it should be declared abstract as well.

 Make a program to read data from N pictures (N provided by the user), and then show the areas of these figures in the same order in which they were typed.